You will have regular follow up appointments to check on your recovery and to help you with any side effects of

 Seeing a speech and language therapist (SLT)

-You may need to go back to hospital to see the speech therapist if you have had any changes to your speech.
-You can arrange this through your specialist or nurse when you attend the outpatients' clinic.
+You may need to go back to hospital to see the speech and language therapist if you have had any changes to your speech.
+Your cancer specialist or nurse specialist will arrange this when you attend the outpatient clinic.

-If you have a check up coming up, and would like to see a speech therapist at the same time, you could telephone the clinic or your specialist’s secretary to arrange this.
+If you have a check up coming up, and would like to see a speech and language therapist at the same time, you could telephone their clinic or your cancer specialist's secretary to arrange this.

 Having your eyes checked

 If the treatment has affected your eyes or eyesight, you are likely to need regular check ups.

 Your cancer specialist (oncologist) or eye specialist (ophthalmologist) will recommend how often this should be.